 Vendors - Paid

-The biggest category of clickstream data collection providers are of course paid ones.
-Lets list several major ones available:
+The biggest category of clickstream data collection providers is of course paid ones.
+Let's list several major ones available:

 Looking at documentation there is also no support for email tracking via pixel.
 Though this might be intentional given Mixpanel supports their own messaging.
 This can be a plus or minus depending if a business already uses an existing ESP platform.

-Mixpanel does supports exporting data to a cloud data warehouse, but it comes with some limitations like: expected data latency is around 24 hours, no control of what gets exported or historical period.
-The schema is fairly limited mostly to custom event fields which are sent via tracker (no page referrer, user agent, IP address, location, campaign fields etc.).
+Mixpanel does support exporting data to a cloud data warehouse, but it comes with some limitations like expected data latency is around 24 hours, no control of what gets exported or historical period.
+The schema is fairly limited mostly to custom event fields which are sent via tracker (no page referrer, user agent, IP address, location, campaign fields, etc.).

-Customer analytics tool that allows to track, report and message customers.
+A customer analytics tool that allows tracking, report, and message customers.
 It has somewhat similar features as Mixpanel, but not all charting/segmenting capabilities are the same.
 It supports additional default event fields like campaigns, location, page referrers, user agent.
-Similarly Kissmetrics doesn’t have a way to track emails with a pixel, due to the availability of their own emailing feature.
+Similarly, Kissmetrics doesn’t have a way to track emails with a pixel, due to the availability of their own emailing feature.

-Their api supports sql queries which allows you to run any arbitrary reports.
-Although raw event data is exportable only as json files.
-Which means if raw data is needed you would need to implement manual data pipeline to process those files and keep it in sync with specific data warehouse.
+Their API supports SQL queries which allows you to run any arbitrary reports.
+Although raw event data is exportable only as JSON files.
+Which means if raw data is needed you would need to implement manual data pipeline to process those files and keep it in sync with a specific data warehouse.

-The biggest advantage of Amplitude is the ability to sync all events directly with datawarehouse with moderate delay – 30 minutes for Snowflake and 3 hours for Redshift.
-Also, you can map charts and dashboards directly to sql queries which allows unlimited customization in terms of reporting.
+The biggest advantage of Amplitude is the ability to sync all events directly with data warehouse with moderate delay - 30 minutes for Snowflake and 3 hours for Redshift.
+Also, you can map charts and dashboards directly to SQL queries which allow unlimited customization in terms of reporting.

-From data perspective all expected data points like page referrer, location, campaign params are included by default.
-Heap also provides a way to export data to all major cloud data warehouses with complete schema.
+From the data perspective, all expected data points like page referrer, location, campaign params are included by default.
+Heap also provides a way to export data to all major cloud data warehouses with a complete schema.
 Though it is limited by 24 hours delay until new data becomes available.

-Major difference is the ability to access raw data that is only supported in GA 360 version.
+The major difference is the ability to access raw data that is only supported in GA 360 version.
 Data gets exported to a cloud data warehouse BigQuery managed by Google Cloud Platform.
-Another advantage compared to free version is no data sampling.
-According to this report – a free version of GA caps the collection to 500k events per month.
+Another advantage compared to a free version is no data sampling.
+According to this report - a free version of GA caps the collection to 500k events per month.
 While GA 360 can collect up to 2 billion events per month.
-Also GA 360 has extra integrations to Google Ads, making it easier for companies to optimize their ad spend.
+Also, GA 360 has extra integrations to Google Ads, making it easier for companies to optimize their ad spend.

-Even though data is exported automatically there is still possible delay up to 4 hours before it is accessible.
-This makes it harder to use for more real time actionable analytics, e.g. browse abandonments.
+Even though data is exported automatically there is still a possible delay up to 4 hours before it is accessible.
+This makes it harder to use for more real-time actionable analytics, e.g. browse abandonment.
 The other biggest hurdle is the price tag.
 GA 360 costs $150k per year, making it available only for bigger companies.

 Adobe Marketing Cloud